A Symphony: New England Holidays: III. The Fourth of July

 The Fourth of July was completely scored for full orchestra in the summer of 1912.
 The piece lasts six to seven minutes, and is scored for two flutes, one or two piccolos, an optional two or three fifes, two oboes, two or three clarinets, two bassoons and contrabassoon, four horns, three trumpets and a cornet, three trombones and tuba, timpani, snare drum, bass drum and cymbals, xylophone, 2 players on different pitches of bells, piano, and strings, including three solo "extra" violins.

 Ives wrote The Fourth of July intending it to exemplify the excitement a boy feels during the Fourth of July celebrations and the freedom felt on that special day.
 He begins the piece with strings entering quietly; the sound and rhythmic intensity amplify steadily.
 This segues into the parade-like material of "Columbia, the Gem of the Ocean", followed by fireworks, simulated by Ives's sketch of "The General Slocum".
 The movement ends peacefully with the imagery of falling sparks, signaling the end of the Fourth of July.

 It was thought to be one of Ives's most challenging pieces; the overlapping of an abundance of quotations creates heightened dissonance.
-More quotations that can be found within The Fourth of July are "Yankee Doodle", "Dixie", "Battle Cry of Freedom", "Marching Through Georgia", and "Battle Hymn of the Republic".
+More quotations that can be found within The Fourth of July are "Yankee Doodle", "Dixie", "Battle Cry of Freedom", Henry Clay Work's "Marching Through Georgia", "Battle Hymn of the Republic", "Sailor's Hornpipe", "Battle Cry of Freedom", The White Cockade, "Tramp!
+Tramp!
+Tramp!"， "The Girl I Left Behind Me", “Hail, Columbia", "Garryowen", "The Irish Washerwoman", "My Country, 'Tis of Thee", John Stafford Smith's tune for "The Star-Spangled Banner", Vincenzo Bellini's "Katty Darling" (a contrafact on Bellini's "Vaga Luna"), and Henry Clay Work's "Kingdom Coming".